Zimmerman's poison frog: Tadpoles

-Taxnonomy
+Taxonomy

 R. variabilis belongs to the genus Ranitomeya, a monophyletic evolutionary group.
-It is most closely related to the species R. Amazonica.
-The genus Ranitomeya is divided into four separate species groups, and R. variabilis along with R. Amazonica belong to the variabilis group.
-Because of the climatic condition, researchers could not find relevant fossil records for the frog and its ancestry.
-The specie is also part of the Highland morph of the genus Ranitomeya, whereas the lowland morph is R. ventrimaculata.
+It is most closely related to the species R. amazonica.
+The genus Ranitomeya is divided into four separate species groups, and R. variabilis along with R. amazonica belong to the variabilis group.

 Habitat and distribution

-R. Variabilis is native to South America.
+R. variabilis is native to South America.
 It is mainly distributed in the western region of the Amazonian-Orinocan Lowlands, which is around northern Peru, Ecuador, western Brazil, and the southern Colombia region.
-R. Variabilis can be found as far as 195 kilometers southeast of Brazil.
+R. variabilis can be found as far as 195 kilometers southeast of Brazil.

-The average rainfall in areas in which R. Variabilis habituate is around 2500 mm, with a dry season between June and September.
+The average rainfall in areas in which R. variabilis habituate is around 2500 mm, with a dry season between June and September.
 This dry season is correlated with changes in parental and egg deposition behaviors.
 Temperature varies from 16 to 32°C and tends to be on the lower end during the dry season.
 Adults are often found in secondary to ancient forests because of the presence of ideal oviposition sites.
 Individuals have also been found around higher arboreal perches.

 Conservation

-Most R. variabilis are experiencing some population decline due to agriculture.
+R. variabilis populations are threatened by habitat loss and fragmentation due to agricultural development and logging.
 R. variabilis is involved in illegal pet trafficking for poison dart frogs.

 Home range and territoriality

-Home range is the general region in which an individual travels for food scavenging.
-Adult male R. Variabilis occupy slightly larger home ranges than females, averaging around 31.3 square meters.
-Though one may expect the home range territory would be associated with breeding location, R. Variabilis home range shows no little to no association with the distribution of their phytotelmas.
-Because the specie exhibits male uniparental care, male individuals are often observed far away from their phytotelmas.
-Due to their promiscuous mating system, there is also little home range overlap between individual breeding pairs.
+Home range is the general region in which an individual travels for food acquisition; adult R. variabilis occupy home ranges averaging around 31.3 square meters.
+Because the species exhibits male uniparental care, home ranges are less strongly associated with phytotelmata availability and territoriality is minimal when compared with the biparental R. imitator, and male individuals are often observed far away from their reproductive sites.
+Due to their promiscuous mating system, there is also less home range overlap between individual breeding pairs.